adampassey/Bitsy/README.md

 In your scene create an empty game object and attach thet `Parallax` script.
 Create an object that renders a material (in the example provided a Quad was used).
 Attach your material to this object and adjust the size and tiling to correctly fit the main camera bounds.
-Drag this object into the `Texture Object` field in the `Parallax` component.
+Drag this object into the `Material Object` field in the `Parallax` component.

 Adjust the `speed` on the Parallax object to achieve the desired effect.
 The `speed` attribute is expected to be between `0.1 - 0.9` with `0.1` representing objects far in the distance and `0.9` representing closer objects.

+---

+**Moving Parallax (no scripting required)**

+The moving Parallax is meant to help achieve the effect of a moving background (even when the camera is still).
+This effect works great with clouds, or sky-like materials.
+Using this component is the same as the previous Parallax scripts:
+Merely attach a `Moving Parallax` component to an object, and drag and drop an object with a material into the `Material Object` field.
+Adjust the speed to your liking.

 ---